anonymousraft/whoischecker/README.md

 4. Make sure you are connected to the Internet.
 5. Larger list of domains, Increase your PHP execution time to the max.

+### In Case of Socket Error
+If you have large domain list, you might come across the socket error.
+Socket error is simply due to the firewall rules implemented on the Whois Server.

+In case of socket error, Please increase the value of `sleep_time` parameter in the file `checkwhois.php`

+change the line `//'sleep_time' => 500000` to `'sleep_time' => 500000`

+The default value is 250000 microseconds i.e. 0.25 Seconds.
+But you can increase as per your requirement.

+`1 sec is equal to 1000000 micro seconds`

 ## Pull requests are welcome
 if you find any issue, or if you any feature idea please create issue.
 Or if you feel that you can contribute to the project.
 I welcome pull requests.
 Make sure you describe the changes in detail.